 Become a Patron of Ask Leo! and go ad-free!

-I have to start by saying that I’m not implicating system administrators at all.
-They really are the backbone of the internet, keeping the digital wheels greased and pistons lubed, making sure that websites work and emails get sent 24 hours a day, seven days a week.
+I have to start by saying I'm not implicating system administrators at all.
+They are the backbone of the internet.
+They keep the digital wheels greased and pistons lubed, making sure websites work and emails get sent 24 hours a day, seven days a week.

-What I do want to make clear is just how much power you might inadvertently be giving your system administrator.
-I’m not even saying that doing so is wrong; in many cases, it’s exactly the right thing to do.
+What I do want to make clear is just how much power you may be giving your system administrator without realizing it.
+I'm not saying that doing so is wrong; in many cases, it's exactly the right thing to do.

 Different types of sysadmins